-If you’re a digital creative, one place to constantly find inspiration is on your computer desktop.
+If you’re always on the computer, one place to constantly find inspiration is on your desktop wallpaper.
 The temptation for us all is to slap up one of those default nature wallpapers and call it a day, but how inspired do they make you feel to create and innovate?

-In this list, you’ll find some of the best desktop wallpapers designs of all time for creatives, with tips from an expert designer on how you can design them yourself.
+In this list, you’ll find some of the best desktop free wallpapers designs for download.
+You'll also get tips from an expert designer on how you can create your own desktop wallpaper for yourself.